Monday, 23 December 2024

 Microsoft takes a firm stance against unauthorised third-party Xbox controllers and accessories, giving users a two-week grace period before these devices are disabled.
 This could impact sales for third-party vendors.

-In a recent move, has decided to disable any third-party Xbox controllers and that aren’t officially approved.
+In a recent move, Microsoft has decided to disable any third-party Xbox controllers and that aren’t officially approved.
 This change targets devices not enrolled in the “Designed for Xbox” hardware partner programme.
 The news first emerged when a gamer shared their experience on Restera, a gaming forum.
 Upon connecting an unapproved Xbox-compatible controller, the user received a notification informing them of the impending ban.

 What happens when you use an unofficial accessory?